GaboGomezT/chuck_norris_proxy/README.md

 A proxy service for Chuck Norris jokes API that provides a caching layer and additional features on top of the original API.

+> **Live Demo**: You can try out the API immediately at [https://pbh6r29nvy.us-west-2.awsapprunner.com/docs](https://pbh6r29nvy.us-west-2.awsapprunner.com/docs).
+This interactive documentation allows you to:
+> - Generate an API key
+> - Test all endpoints directly from your browser
+> - View request/response examples
+> - Explore the available joke categories

 ## Table of Contents

 - [Prerequisites](#prerequisites)